Cat skiing FAQ

 Snowcats have the potential to cover far more ground and to access far more remote backcountry areas than you typically could with lift access or ski touring.
 Keen to find out more?
 Read our post on ‘what is cat skiing’ and why it’s so awesome.

 Your insurance must cover the activities you are doing and the altitude included in your itinerary.
 Your policy should include mountain search and rescue, medical treatment and cancellation.
+If you are renting equipment from us, it’s a good idea to check your policy covers you for damages and losses.

 As policies are country or region-specific, check Georgia is covered.